Before you complete and submit your application, please check the entrance requirements for your chosen programme of study.

-All applications for postgraduate study are processed by the International and Postgraduate Admissions Office.
+All applications for postgraduate study are processed by Admissions.
 When we receive your application we will send you an acknowledgement email containing a unique reference number.
 Please use this number if you need to contact us about any aspect of your application.

 Once a decision is made, the response you receive could be one of the following: